This event is now over.

 - Prepare your own event kit complete with résumés (enough for all employers that you want to talk with, plus a few extras).
 Other items that support your interests and abilities such as references, written work or a portfolio can also be helpful.

 - Dress the same as you would for a job interview.
 You want to present the best image possible -- jeans, sweatshirts, and backpacks won't cut it.
 Avoid excessive jewelry and perfume.
 You will only have a few minutes to make an impression as a job candidate.
 Positive first impressions are critical.

 - Turn off your cell phone and other electronic devices!
 Ringers, alerts and phone conversations are distracting and disrespectful.
 Let the employers know that they are your main focus.

-- Map out your strategy.
+- Arrive early and map out your strategy.
 Who will you talk with first?
 Lines will be longer for some employers than they will be for others.
 Plan accordingly and don't waste valuable time by standing in line.

 - Keep an open mind and don't miss out on opportunities due to lack of information or effort.
 You may want to tour the event and make contact with all the participating organizations to learn more about them and what they have to offer, but visit your "core" companies first.